 Digital expertise.

-Write a persuasive letter or paragraph online.
-Take a side on an issue.
-Support claims with evidence.
+Compose a persuasive letter online.
+Clearly articulate an argument and support claims with evidence.

 Recognize and apply select foundational science principles and concepts to respond to test questions.